The Comprehensive Ransomware Overview

 Ransomware is a type of malware that secretly enters a user’s system, usually because a computer user opened an email and clicked on a malicious link or attachment.
 Once in, the ransomware silently encrypts the user’s data.
 A ransom message is then displayed, demanding payment for a key that can decrypt the data.

 There is no single, guaranteed strategy for preventing a ransomware attack, or for recovering quickly if one does occur.
 However, there are protocols, practices, and processes to help mitigate attacks and minimize their damage.
-This article looks at some of them, and provides an overview of ransomware, how it works, and how to deal with an attack should one occur.

-The Cost Of Ransomware
+Cost of Ransomware

 For cybercriminals, ransomware is a highly profitable endeavor.
 For the victims of ransomware, it’s a costly one.
 Industry analysts predict global ransomware damage costs to reach $20 billion in 2021 – 57 times more than the costs in 2015.